DinoChiesa/ApigeeEdge-Workshop-20160728/Lab Guides/Traffic-Management-for-APIs/README.md

 * Persist data across transactions: You can store session data for reuse across HTTP transactions.

-* Support security:You may need "scope" access to the contents of a cache so it can only be accessed in a particular environment or by a specific API proxy.
+* Support security: You may need "scope" access to the contents of a cache so it can only be accessed in a particular environment or by a specific API proxy.